 As with any new skill, the longer you practice driving, the more accomplished you become.
 When your child graduates from their permit to their license, the difference on your insurance bill will be quite apparent.
 Although it typically costs more to insure teenage boys than girls, statistics indicate that young people of both sexes are more likely to cost insurers money in claims.
 They not only have less experience, but they sometimes use faulty judgment.
 According to the Esurance website, 16-year-olds are more than twice as likely to be involved in an automobile accident as drivers in the 20 to 24-year-old age range.

 Laws Regarding Coverage

-After your child gets her driver's license, you probably won't have any choice but to insure her.
-Even if you don't buy her a car of her own, she has the potential of driving yours because she lives in your household.
+After your child gets their driver's license, you probably won't have any choice but to insure them.
+Even if you don't buy them a car of their own, they have the potential of driving yours because they live in your household.
 Typically, all licensed drivers in a household must be listed on your policy unless they have policies of their own.
 In this case, you can buy your teen a separate policy, but this might actually be even more expensive.

 What You Can Do

 Now that you know that your budget is going to take a hit when your teenager trades in her permit for a real license, you can plan a little to mitigate the expense.
-If you do buy her a car of her own, older vehicles are less costly to insure than new ones.
+If you do buy them a car of their own, older vehicles are less costly to insure than new ones.
 Certain vehicles, such as sports cars, will break the bank.
-If you don't get her a car and you're absolutely sure she won't be driving yours, some insurers might allow you to exclude your young driver from your policy.
-This involves a special endorsement, and the downside is that she can never get behind the wheel.
-If she does and if she has an accident, the damage won't be covered.
+If you don't get her a car and you're absolutely sure they won't be driving yours, some insurers might allow you to exclude your young driver from your policy.
+This involves a special endorsement, the downside being that they can never get behind the wheel.
+If they do and are involved in an accident, the damage won't be covered.
 You can also ask your insurance company about good student discounts and the possibility of having your teenager take a safe driving course.
 These measures can cut your premiums as well.